-Approximately 2,000 Ecuadorian farmers and their families who alleged they suffered physical and mental injuries and property damage as a result of aerial spraying of toxic herbicides on or near their land have brought ATS and state law claims against DynCorp, a U.S. government contractor.
+Approximately 2,000 Ecuadorian farmers and their families who alleged they suffered physical and mental injuries and property damage as a result of toxic exposure by way of aerial spraying of toxic herbicides on or near their land have brought ATS and state law claims against DynCorp, a U.S. government contractor.

 As part of “Plan Colombia,” the U.S. government contracted with DynCorp to spray chemicals on coca plants in Colombia in an effort to eradicate a major source of cocaine.
 Although not authorized by the U.S. government, the plaintiffs allege DynCorp’s spray activities went beyond the Colombian border, harming people and farms in Ecuador.
 Thousands of Ecuadorian farmers and their children with no connection to the drug trade claim they were subjected to harmful aerial chemical assaults by DynCorp over the course of many years.